Winnie90/BillingEstimateCalculator/README.md

 Notes
 - I've tested on the simulator and iPad Air let me know if there are problems with other devices
-- Didn't have time to make it look nice on the iPhone
+- I wasn't too sure if you wanted the app for iPhone as well, I can change my Storyboard to incorporate it if needed.

 Included Libraries
 - JDFTooltips - https://github.com/JoeFryer/JDFTooltips